Bupilipili/React-ToDos/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [React to-do app] <a name="about-project"></a>
+# 📖 [react-todos] <a name="about-project"></a>

-**React to-do app** is a task management application that allows users to create, organize, and track their tasks.
+**react-todos** is a task management application that allows users to create, organize, and track their tasks.
 Users can add, complete, and delete tasks, providing an efficient and user-friendly experience.
 React's component-based architecture ensures a responsive interface, making it easy to manage daily tasks and boost productivity.

 ## 🛠 Built With <a name="built-with"></a>